-A 15-year mortgage isn’t the most popular term because the monthly payments are much higher.
+A 15-year mortgage isn’t the most popular term because the monthly payments are higher than those of 30-year fixed loans.
 But if you can make the payments, you stand to save thousands in interest over the life of the loan.

 As you may have guessed, 15-year mortgages are paid off in 15 years — half the time as the typical 30-year mortgage.
-While it’s not the most popular option, this product is attractive for a few reasons.
+This product is attractive for a few reasons.

 The most significant selling point is lower interest rates.

-If you compare this with a 30-year fixed rate mortgage at 4.5%, you might pay $1,013 per month – but a staggering $164,813 in interest over time.
+If you compare this with a 30-year fixed-rate mortgage at 4.5%, you might pay $1,013 per month – but $164,813 in interest over time.
 And this doesn’t consider the closing costs and ongoing expenses like HOA fees, utilities and maintenance fees, and mortgage insurance if you put less than 20% down.

 For a $200,000 mortgage …

 A 15-year mortgage may suit those who want to pay less interest over the life of their loan and can afford the higher monthly payments.

 Compare mortgage lendersCompare top brands by home loan type, state availability and credit score.
 Select See rates to provide the lender with basic property and financial details for personalized rates.